Skip to Content Top

 You should put down fertilizer as directed by the manufacturer’s instructions.
 Your local lawn care expert will apply the fertilizer at the recommended rates using the best possible methods.
 In general, early morning or late evening are the best times to put down fertilizer.
 Your lawn care professional will water your lawn after application to spread the fertilizer more evenly and prevent burning.

+You’ll be surprised at how fast the right type of fertilizer can work wonders on your lawn!
 Of all the different fertilizers on the market, only organic granular fertilizers offer the unique combination of easy application and a controlled release.
-If you think your new lawn may need organic granular fertilizer, call Heroes Lawn Care at 844-980-LAWN to discuss which kind of fertilizer is right for your grass.
+If you think your new lawn may need organic granular fertilizer, find a local Heroes Lawn Care near you to discuss which kind of fertilizer is right for your grass.

 Get Started Towards a Greener Lawn